zsparal/api-documentation/source/guides/mollie-components/testing.rst

    var mollie = Mollie('pfl_3RkSN1zuPE', { locale: 'nl_NL', testmode: true });

 Then, you can implement the remainder of Mollie Components as specified in :doc:`our guide <overview>`.
-When testmode is enabled for Mollie Components, the card tokens you receive should be used in combination with your **Test API key** instead of your Live API key.
+When test mode is enabled for Mollie Components, the card tokens you receive should be used in combination with your **Test API key** instead of your Live API key.
 Therefore, make sure you use the correct API key when :doc:`creating the Payment </reference/v2/payments-api/create-payment>`.

 Card numbers for testing
 ------------------------